2025 Kamchatka earthquake: Wave heights

 In Japan, tsunamis were observed in 22 of the country's 47 prefectures.
 A 1.3 m wave hit Kuji, Iwate.
 Tsunamis measuring 80 cm were reported to have struck Hachijō-jima and Nemuro, Hokkaido, while 50 cm waves were observed at Ishinomaki port in Miyagi Prefecture.
 Waves of up to 40 cm were reported in Ōarai, Ibaraki, while waves measuring 30 cm were reported at the Port of Yokohama, at Kushiro in Hokkaido, and Ōfunato and Kamaishi, Iwate.
 Wave heights reached up to 60 cm in areas such as Hamanaka, Hokkaido.
 A 20 cm wave was observed in Harumi, Tokyo.
 On 31 July, waves reaching up to 70 cm were recorded in Oarai and Tokachi Subprefecture, Hokkaidō.

 In French Polynesia, the remote Marquesas Islands reported wave heights of 1.5 m, with 30 cm high waves reported elsewhere.
 A 1 m tsunami was observed in the Galapagos Islands.

 In the Hawaiian Islands, a 1 m tsunami struck Midway Atoll at 17:00 SST.
 Kahului, Hawaii, was struck by a 1.74 m wave, while at Hilo, the tsunami was 1.49 m high.
 Haleʻiwa was struck by a 1.21 m surge at 19:48 HST.
 The town's gauge recorded an amplitude of 4 ft relative to normal sea level in the tsunami's first impact in the area.

 In North America, water levels measuring 1.4 ft above tide levels were observed in the Aleutian Islands.
 Waves over 60 cm were observed in various locations in California, with maximum confirmed heights of 3.6 ft in Crescent City and 2-5 ft in San Francisco.
-In Crescent City, the harbor sustained almost $1,000,000 of damage from the tsunami.
 In Washington, waves of 43 cm occurred at La Push and 6 cm waves were recorded in Seattle.